-Increasing your visibility and your followers on LinkedIn is no small task.
-With people spending more time than ever on social media, you may think this is a great time to double down on your LinkedIn strategy for your business page.
+Increasing your Linkedin visibility and followers is no small task.
+With people spending more time than ever on social media, you may think this is a great time to double down on your LinkedIn marketing strategy for your Linkedin company page.

 Before you start, here are 5 things you need to know to improve your business visibility on LinkedIn.